-More than the words you say, children pattern their behavior by observing your actions.
+Children pattern their behavior by observing your actions.
 Show them positive ways of handling stress or healthy ways of recreation.
 If you drink or smoke pot, expect that your kids will you call you out on this.
 Maybe it’s time for you to re-evaluate the reasons why you drink or smoke.
 This can also be an opportunity to share what you have learned.
 Be open, honest and objective.
 Always communicate that you care for their health and well-being.

 Continue the dialogue